 Eddie Tafoya is an author, scholar, and comedian and in May 2022 will be featured in TIME Studios docuseries The Right to Offend, a look at the art and impact of African American comedy directed by Mario Diaz.
-Tafoya is the author of several books on comedy including The Legacy of the Wisecrack: Stand-up Comedy as the Great American Literary Form, Icons of African American Comedy, and Finding the Buddha, a Dark Story of Friendship, Genius, and Stand-up Comedy.
-He has also appeared in Shaun Saul’s documentary film Alone up There: A Journey to Understand Stand-up Comedy and the television shows The After-After Party with Steven Michael Quezada, and The Duke City Comedy League.
+Tafoya is the author of several books on comedy including the forthcoming volume The Marxist Revolution: How Chico, Harpo, Groucho, and Zeppo Changed the Way we Laugh.
+His other books include The Legacy of the Wisecrack: Stand-up Comedy as the Great American Literary Form, Icons of African American Comedy, and Finding the Buddha, a Dark Story of Friendship, Genius, and Stand-up Comedy.
+He has also appeared in Shaun Saul’s documentary film Alone up There: A Journey to Understand Stand-up Comedy and the television shows The After-After Party with Steven Michael Quezada and The Duke City Comedy League.
 He is a professor of English at New Mexico Highlands University.
 He lives, writes, teaches, and performs in Albuquerque, New Mexico.